- Pancreatic cancer

 If the cancer cannot be removed and is pressing on the common bile duct or duodenum, you may need a stent.
 A stent is a small tube made of either plastic or metal.
-It holds the bile duct or duodenum open, allowing the bile or food to flow into the bowel again.
+It holds the bile duct or duodenum open, letting the bile or food to flow into the bowel again.

-Jaundice symptoms usually go away over 2–3 weeks.
+Symptoms caused by the blockage usually go away over 2–3 weeks.
 Your appetite is likely to improve and you may gain some weight.

 View the Cancer Council NSW editorial policy.